MeerkatBoss/compiled-language/README.md

 TypoLang middle-end compiler reads the AST from file produced by frontend and analyzes it, finding patterns which can be optimized.
-The optimized tree is then written using the same format into an output file.
+The optimized tree is then written using the same format into another file.

 ### Backend Intermediate Representation

 Before producing x86-64 bytecode, TypoLang backend compiler converts the AST into a linked list of entries.
 This list is called *Intermediate Representation (IR)*.
-Usage of IR allows the backend compiler to efficiently calculate target offsets of `JMP`, `Jcc` and `CALL` instructions.
+Usage of IR allows the backend compiler to efficiently calculate the target offsets of `JMP`, `Jcc` and `CALL` instructions.
 The IR also allows future optimizations of bytecode based on analysis of nearby IR entries.

 The IR entry is defined [here](src/data_structures/intermediate_repr/ir.h) as